househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ![Autocomplete Query to Elasticsearch](http://cl.ly/image/0T1K1n0R3j3W/autocomplete_es_query.jpg)

 See the entire [JSON query here](https://gist.github.com/moxley/d8935387133476db0ba0).
 It's 174 lines of formatted JSON.
-The Elasticsearch's query DSL is not the prettiest language I've seen.
-It kind of reminds me of [Postscript](https://en.wikipedia.org/wiki/PostScript), in that it is a language meant to be written by programs.
+Elasticsearch's query DSL is not the prettiest language I've seen.
+It kind of reminds me of [Postscript](https://en.wikipedia.org/wiki/PostScript), in that it is a language meant to be written by programs instead of programmers.

 ### "Gridview" Search Results